vmware/photon/content/en/docs-v5/troubleshooting-guide/photon-os-general-troubleshooting/secureboot-with-fips.md

 ```

 ## Booting without FIPS
-When you boot Photon 5 with FIPS disenabled, the kernel log (dmesg) should contain messages in the following format:
+When you boot Photon 5 with FIPS not enabled, the kernel log (dmesg) should contain messages in the following format:

 ```sh
 [    0.343113] integrity: Loading X.509 certificate: UEFI:db